Get Your Business on Google Maps With This 3-Step Process

 If you’d like to speak with a specialist directly about how to get your business on Google Maps, you can reach us at 888-601-5359.

-1. Find your business on Google My Business
+1. Find your business on Google Business Profile

-In order to show up on Google Maps, you’ll need to claim your business with Google My Business.
+In order to show up on Google Maps, you’ll need to claim your business with a Google Business Profile.
 Luckily, this is a quick and easy process.

 You’ll then be taken to Google Maps to enter your business’s name or address.
-From there, the steps depend on whether or not your business is already in their directory.
+From there, the steps depend on whether your business is already in their directory.

 If your business doesn’t show up as a result, continue to step 2.
 If it does, skip to step 3.